This thread has been bookmarked. Visit your bookmarked threads to review.

 VacuumWould it be possible to take pictures of what the linkage in the vaporstat looks like?
 I've never seen one and am curious how it compares to my mercury type pressurtrol.

 Bobc, if my boiler came with a Cycleguard it would be right by my autofill on the shelf.
 There is absolutely no way I would tolerate what that thing does.Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.